 1900 – News!
 (Gallaudet) Elizabeth Peet joined female faculty as Dean of Women.

 1901 – News!
-The National Fraternal Society of the Deaf was formed as an insurance carrier for Deaf men.
-They established an auxiliary in 1910 for women and then admitted women as full members in 1951.
+The National Fraternal Society of the Deaf was formed for insurance for Deaf men.
+An auxiliary in 1910 for women and then admitted women as full members in 1951.

 1901 – News!
 (Gallaudet) The Kappa Gamma fraternity was established at Gallaudet, the first permanent fraternity on campus.
 The first Grand Rajah was John Fisher in 1901.